The Sample Complexity of Auctions with Side Information

-In this subsection, we show how to solve the multi-agent problem in the \signalsmodel, building on techniques in the single-agent problem and in the \CRmodel of the multi-agent problem.
-Formally, we prove the following sample complexity upper bound.
+In this subsection, we show how to solve the more general case of multiple bidders in the \signalsmodel, building on techniques we have developed for the single bidder case and those in the \crmodel with multiple bidders and regular value distributions.
+Formally, we will prove the following sample complexity upper bound.